nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 Debug configuration
 ===================

-When you are following the `Debugging an application`_ process in the |nRFVSC| and select the :guilabel:`Enable debug options` checkbox in the **Add Build Configuration** page, the following Kconfig options are set to ``y`` when you add the configuration:
+When you are following the `How to debug an application`_ process in the |nRFVSC| and select the :guilabel:`Enable debug options` checkbox in the **Add Build Configuration** page, the following Kconfig options are set to ``y`` when you add the configuration:

 * :kconfig:option:`CONFIG_DEBUG_OPTIMIZATIONS` - This option limits the optimizations made by the compiler to only those that do not impact debugging.
 * :kconfig:option:`CONFIG_DEBUG_THREAD_INFO` - This option adds additional information to the thread object, so that the debugger can discover the threads.